YoungDevelopa/resume/index.md

 ---

-> "My mission is to bridge practical engineering, software innovation, and grassroots entrepreneurship to solve real-world challenges in food, health, and tech."
+> *“My mission is to build practical software systems that bridge engineering knowledge, AI, and community-driven innovation to solve real-world problems.”*

 [Back to Home](/)